thiagotsdelima/backFoodExplorer/README.md

 ## Feedback

-- Avaliação das Funcionalidades
+- Functionality Assessment
-- Qualidade do Código
+- Code Quality
-- Segurança
+- Security

-Sugestões de melhorias ou relatos de problemas são bem-vindos.
-Contribuições por meio de Pull Requests
+Suggestions for improvements or reports of problems are welcome.
+Contributions through Pull Requests